San7o/docker-xjamdppt/README.md

 # docker-xjamppt

-This image is my fork of `docker-xampp` pathed to add Tomcat and Java features.
-For convenience, it also runs SSH server to connect to. __Both MySQL and phpmyadmin use default XAMPP password__.
+This image is my fork of `docker-xampp` adding Tomcat and Java.
+Like the orifinal image, it also runs SSH server to connect to. __Both MySQL and phpmyadmin use default XAMPP password__.

 # Building this image